 Jared Miller came to Samford as the Assistant General Counsel in 2022.
 Jared earned his Bachelor of Arts in Classical Studies, magna cum laude, from Samford University where he was also a University Fellow.
 Upon his graduation from Samford, he attended The University of Alabama School of Law where he received his juris doctorate, cum laude.
 During law school he was also an Articles Editor for the Alabama Law Review and a law clerk for the University of Alabama Office of Counsel.
 After law school, Jared continued to work in the Office of Counsel at Alabama as a Law Fellow and then as University Counsel until leaving to return to his undergraduate alma mater.
-Jared and his wife, Haley, are members of Dawson Memorial Baptist Church in Homewood.
+Jared and his wife, Haley, are the proud parents of their daughter, Annie, and are members of Dawson Memorial Baptist Church in Homewood.

 Does the General Counsel provide legal assistance for personal matters for faculty, staff and students?

 No, the General Counsel only represents the university, including faculty and non-faculty employees with respect to the performance of their employment by Samford.
 If faculty, staff, students or other individual have personal legal issues, they should contact a private attorney.